 The striking differences in addiction between men and women revolve around “susceptibility, recovery, and risk of relapse”.
-The biological and sociological differences form the basis of distinction between the two.
+The biological and sociological differences form the basis of the distinction between the two.

 Numerous studies suggest that women are more likely to misuse prescribed opioids and are more susceptible to other drug addictions than men.
-Additionally, they are at a greater risk of fatal overdoses from substances abuse.
+Additionally, they are at a greater risk of fatal overdoses from substance abuse.
 There are also studies that focused on finding a correlation between insomnia and relapse in women.

 One particular study was conducted to find a link between sleep disruption and relapse of opioid addiction.
 The study used a rat model and focused to examine body’s central stress response system and how a lack of sleep and opioid abstinence affect it.

 The researchers used male and female rats for the trial.
 They conducted the experiment on inducing sleep disturbance pattern and study its impact or abnormalities on hypothalamic-pituitary adrenal axis.
 The study used oxycodone as the standard drug in the trial.
 They found that both oxycodone abstinence and sleep disturbances played a major role in relapse.

 The researchers have identified other critical factors as well that are responsible for the relapse.
 The key takeaway of this study is that adequate sleep plays an important role in opioids addiction recovery.